Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

   <summary>AI Engine Kernels</summary>

 ## AI Engine Kernels
-An AI Engine kernel is a C/C++ program written to target the AI Engine's Core processor.
-Kernels that use specialized intrinsic calls will utilize the VLIW vector processor.
+An AI Engine kernel is a C/C++ program written to target the AI Engine processor.
+Kernels that use specialized intrinsic calls use the VLIW vector processor.
 The AI Engine compiler compiles the kernel code to produce an executable ELF file for each of the AI Engines being used in the design.
-Review [AI Engine Kernel Programming Section in the AI Engine Documentation](#ai-engine-documentation) for a high-level overview of kernel programming.
+Review [AI Engine Kernel Programming Section in the AI Engine Documentation](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/ciz1611769309578.html) for a high-level overview of kernel programming.
 These kernels can be stitched together to function as AI Engine graphs written in C++.
 Multiple subgraphs can be stitched together into a high-level AI Engine graph.

 The TX Chain tutorial uses the CommsLib library for most of the kernel source code.
 The exception is the `mixer_2out.cc` kernel developed specifically for the TX Chain tutorial.
 These kernels are organized into larger systems described by the `interp_chain`, `mixer_subsystem`, `pc_cfr_chain_itr_win`, `wcfr_graph`, `dpd_upsampler_8by5_up2`, and `DPD_LUT_FILT_1G_32T` subgraphs.
 This section gives a summary of each AI Engine kernel and subgraph used in this design.
 These subgraphs work with three PL kernels (`pccfr_pl1`, `pccfr_pl2`, and `wcfr_pl`) and are stitched together into the high-level `tx_chain_200MHz` graph.